sabrinabm94/c-sharp/README.md

 Scripts using the object-oriented pattern for designing projects.

 ## aspnetcore
-Creation of apis rest using ASP.NET CORE.
+Creation of apis and projects using ASP.NET CORE.

 ## unity3D
 Games projects using Unity Engine.

+---

 # contact
 sabrinabgbc